How to Make Cheese Taco Shells

 You know you are getting close when the edges of the cheese circles are getting browned and the bubbles are looking solidified.

 Okay.
 Now work quickly!
 These will crisp up as they cool so you want to move them and shape them while they are still warm.
-The trick to making them into taco shells is to flip over a muffin tin and use the voids in the muffin tin to hold the shells in shape!
+The trick to making them into taco shells is to flip over a muffin tin and drape the cheese shells over the voids in the muffin tin to hold the shells in shape!
+They are hot so you might need to use a spatula or a wooden spoon to help release them from the baking sheet and transfer them to the muffin tin.

 Let those cool completely and they will hold their shape!